 What child really wants to go to bed earlier, especially after a summer of staying up later and sleeping longer in the morning?

 "You don’t want a sleep-deprived child yawning throughout the school day or nodding off in the classroom," said Dr. Anthony Jackson, a sleep specialist in Pediatric Neurology at Baystate Children’s Hospital.
-"Tired students are known to have more difficulty concentrating in the classroom and retaining what they’ve learned, and they tend to make more mistakes,” he added.
+"Tired students are known to have more difficulty concentrating in the classroom and retaining what they’ve learned, and they tend to make more mistakes."

 But, falling asleep in the classroom isn’t the only thing you have to worry about.
 A study funded by the National Heart, Lung, and Blood Institute linked poor sleep in teens – ages 13 to 16 – to high blood pressure.
 Researchers found that teens who got less than 6 ½ hours of sleep were 2 ½ times more likely to have elevated blood pressure than teens who slept longer.

-Baystate Medical Center’s Neurodiagnostics and Sleep Center and the American Academy of Sleep Medicine offer the following additional tips to share with your children to get a good night’s sleep once the school year begins:
+Baystate Medical Center’s Neurodiagnostics and Sleep Center and the American Academy of Sleep Medicine offer some tips to share with your children:

-• Avoid foods or drinks that contain caffeine, as well as any medicine that acts as a stimulant, prior to bedtime.
+- Avoid foods or drinks that contain caffeine, as well as any medicine that acts as a stimulant, before bedtime.